A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical results and discussions

-Here, the diatomic gas flow is simulated by considering the degrees of freedom for translation and rotation of molecules.
-The accuracy of the GSI model in the diatomic UGKS is validated by this simulation.
-With a freestream $Ma$ number of 5.0 and a $Kn$ number of 0.1 (taking the cylinder's radius as the characteristic length), a supersonic flow around a blunt circular cylinder was simulated.
-The temperature of the freestream is 273 K, and the velocity is 1684.6 m/s as a result.
-The physical mesh and the unstructured discrete velocity mesh used in the simulation have 9480 cells and 1620 cells respectively, as shown in Fig. \ref{fig22}.
-A semicircle with a radius of 1.0 and the center coordinate at (0,0) makes up the front end of the obtuse body.
-The height of the initial mesh layer is 0.005, and the semicircle is divided into 100 and 79 cells in the circumferential and radial directions, respectively.
-The working gas for this simulation is nitrogen, and a VHS model is used.
-The freestream dimensionless density, temperature, and velocity are 1.0, 1.0, and 4.1833, respectively, and the wall dimensionless temperature is 1.0.
+In this simulation, the diatomic gas flow is modeled, considering the degrees of freedom for translation and rotation of molecules.
+The accuracy of the GSI model in diatomic UGKS is validated through this simulation.
+The scenario involves simulating the supersonic flow around a blunt circular cylinder with a freestream Mach number of 5.0, a temperature of 273 K, and a Knudsen number of 0.1 (utilizing the cylinder's radius as the characteristic length).
+Nitrogen is used as the working gas, and the VHS molecular model with $\omega$ = 0.74 is employed.
+The freestream dimensionless density, temperature, and velocity are set to 1.0, 1.0, and 4.1833, respectively, while the wall dimensionless temperature is 1.0.
+The physical mesh and the unstructured discrete velocity mesh used in the simulation consist of 9480 cells and 1620 cells, respectively, as depicted in Fig. \ref{fig22}.
+The front end of the obtuse body is represented by a semicircle with a radius of $R$ = 0.01 m and the center coordinate at (0,0).
+The mesh on the surface has a HFL set to 0.05 mm, and the semicircle is discretized into 100 and 79 cells in the circumferential and radial directions, respectively.

-The distributions of pressure, shear stress, and heat flux over the object's surface at $\sigma$=1, 0.8, and 0 are shown in Figs. \ref{fig23}, \ref{fig24}, and \ref{fig25}, respectively.
-It can be seen that the results of this study closely match those of DS2V.
-The distribution of physical quantities on the surface of the object at various $\sigma$ is presented in Fig. \ref{fig26}, which indicates that the GSI model significantly affects the distribution of shear stress and heat flux on the wall.
+The distributions of pressure, skin friction, and heat transfer coefficients over the surface at $\sigma$ = 1, 0.8, and 0 are depicted in Figs. \ref{fig23}, \ref{fig24}, and \ref{fig25}, respectively.
+Notably, the present results closely align with those obtained from DS2V.
+The distribution of physical quantities on the surface for various $\sigma$ values is presented in Fig. \ref{fig26}, highlighting the significant impact of the GSI model on the distribution of skin friction and heat transfer on the wall.